Dr Maggie Buxton

 Director | Producer | Consultant | Transdisciplinary Practitioner

-Maggie has over 25 years of working in NZ and globally to support a range of people, organisations and projects in the arts, environmental, social and political spheres.
+Maggie has nearly 30 years of working in NZ and globally to support a range of people, organisations and projects in the arts, environmental, social and political spheres.
 This includes ecovillages in West Africa and Latin America; social enterprises and spiritual communities in Scotland; climate change and environmental sustainability initiatives in Beijing and Singapore; experimental artists in Brussels and large political and corporate institutions across Europe.
 She has additional qualifications in development and innovation with an MSc in Org Dev from Sheffield Business School and an undergraduate degree in Politics and Education.

 Creative Technologist | Consultant | Educator | Performance Artist